The publication

 Who is behind Leaf & Thrive

-Leaf & Thrive is written and edited by its small editorial team.
-Articles are published under the Leaf & Thrive name rather than individual bylines, because each guide reflects the same shared standards rather than one person's opinion.
+Leaf & Thrive is written and edited by a small editorial team that applies the standards above to every guide.
+Articles are published under the Leaf & Thrive name rather than individual bylines: each guide reflects the same shared method rather than one writer's opinion, and the publication stands behind all of it.

 Independence